 Pre: Required ECED core courses at the lower division.
 This course explores social and cultural influences that impact relationships and communication in early childhood settings.
 Students will analyze skills and strategies for maintaining positive relationships with children, staff, and families and for dealing with challenging behaviors.
-Students will examine multicultural education and reflect on their relationships with children and families from diverse backgrounds.
+Students will demonstrate how multicultural Education, culturally relevant teaching and the social/political context of learning inform relationships in ECE settings.
+Students will reflect on their relationships with children and families from diverse backgrounds.